econpy/google-ngrams/README.md

 Just type exactly the same string you would have typed at books.google.com/ngrams, and retrieve the data in csv format.
 By default, the data is printed on screen and saved to a file in the current directory.

- 1. You can directly pass queries as arguments to the python script, such as "python getngrams.py awesome".
+ - You can directly pass queries as arguments to the python script, such as "python getngrams.py awesome".
- 2. If you pass the '-quit' flag as an argument, the program will run once and quit without asking for more input, such as "python getngrams.py awesome, sauce -quit".
+ - If you pass the '-quit' flag as an argument, the program will run once and quit without asking for more input, such as "python getngrams.py awesome, sauce -quit".

-**Known Caveats**
+##### Known Caveats #####
- 1. When doing a wildcard search, use the '^' character instead of '*'.
-If you use an asterisk the script will fail because your shell will expand the asterisk before Python has a chance to use it.
+ 1. When doing a wildcard search, use the `^` character instead of the `*` character.
+Using an asterisk will cause the script to fail because your shell will expand the asterisk before Python has a chance to see it.
  2. Quotation marks are removed from the input query.

 ### Example Usage ###